ihmeuw/vivarium_public_health/docs/source/tutorials/risk.rst

 Common Setup
 ------------

-Every code example in this tutorial uses imports and helpers shown below.
+Every code example in this tutorial uses the imports and helpers shown below.
 To run any example in a standalone script, include all of these at the top:

 .. testcode::